IBM/todo-list-fabricV1/README.md

 # 5. Run the todo list fabric server

 Navigate to the root of the `todo-list-fabric-server` directory.

-Use an editor to open the `blockchain_cred.json` present in config directory and replace all instances of `localhost` with the ip address of active docker machine.

 Install node modules in your fabric server repo.
 ```bash